godotengine/godot-docs/tutorials/3d/3d_antialiasing.rst

 The screen-space roughness limiter is enabled by default; it doesn't require any manual setup.
 It has a small performance impact, so consider disabling it if your project isn't affected by specular aliasing much.
+You can disable it with the **Rendering > Quality > Screen Space Filters > Screen Space Roughness Limiter** project setting.

 Texture roughness limiter on import
 -----------------------------------